ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

 | `CLOUDKARAFKA_USERNAME`  | Specify your `CloudKarafka` username.
 Required when using `cloudkarafka` profile |
 | `CLOUDKARAFKA_PASSWORD`  | Specify your `CloudKarafka` password.
 Required when using `cloudkarafka` profile |

-## Running microservices as Docker containers
+## Running applications as Docker containers

 ### Using CloudKarafka